 - Sexual Assault: Any non-consensual sexual contact, coercion, or rape involving a household or family member.

-When you hire a Combs Waterkotte domestic violence defense lawyer in or around Lathrop, MO, you’re not just selecting the top-rated defense team in Lathrop, MO and throughout Missouri – you are safeguarding your rights, your freedom, and your future.
-In addition to esteemed domestic violence defense lawyers, our staff is available 24/7 and provides expertise in the following areas for residents in Lathrop and beyond:
+When you partner with a Combs Waterkotte domestic violence defense lawyer in or around Lathrop, MO, you’re not just hiring the leading defense team in Lathrop, MO and throughout Missouri – you are protecting your rights, your freedom, and your future.
+Along with experienced domestic violence defense attorneys, our staff is available 24/7 and provides expertise in the following areas for residents in Lathrop and beyond:

 Understanding Domestic Violence Penalties in Lathrop, MO